How we report greenhouse gases

 Emissions data is subject to inherent uncertainties due to incomplete scientific knowledge used to determine emission factors and resulting effects on measurements and estimations.

 A limited assurance engagement of the Skanska greenhouse gas emission inventory is undertaken by Skanska's auditors.

 Direct (scope 1) and indirect (scope 2) emissions

 |Greenhouse gas emission inensity1||1.95||2.16||2.55|

-Emission factors used for Skanska’s scope 1 emissions are derived from UK Department for Business, Energy & Industrial Strategy greenhouse gas conversion factors for company reporting, UK Department for Environment, Food & Rural Affairs (Defra) - 2016 version 1.02 and from Greenhouse Gas Protocol V1.3.
+Emission factors used for Skanska’s scope 1 emissions are derived from UK Department for Business, Energy & Industrial Strategy greenhouse gas conversion factors for company reporting, UK Department for Environment, Food & Rural Affairs (Defra) from Greenhouse Gas Protocol V1.3.
 The Global Warming Potential (GWPs) used in the calculation of CO2e are based on the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report (AR4) over a 100-year period.

 Energy indirect emissions (Scope 2)